grafana/grafana-ansible-collection/roles/alloy/README.md

 - Ansible 2.13+
 - `ansible.utils` collection is required.
 Additionally, you must install the `netaddr` Python library on the host where you are running Ansible (not on the target remote host) if is not present.
+- `community.general` collection is required for macOS support
+- **macOS**: Homebrew must be installed

 ## Role Variables